ramkumarpj/python-challenge/README.md

 Python challenge tackles 2 real-world situations - PyBank and PyPoll

 ## PyBank

-Analyze the financial records of a company
+Analyze the financial records of a company,

 Given financial CSV data file contains "Date" and "Profit/Losses"

 Following values are calculated